The Silver Petticoat Review: Old-Fashioned Romance, Period Dramas & Romantic (emphasis on the capital ‘R’) Storytelling

 - Guest Posts – A place for guests to talk about their book, film, or show in creative ways!

 - Interviews – We talk to various people from film, literature, and TV.
-In the past, we did the Petticoat Personality Test, but moving forward we will only be doing regular interviews.

 - Revisiting Disney – Silver Petticoat writer, Bailey, takes an in-depth look at all of the Disney animated classics.
+The column is now complete.

 - Typing Fictional Characters – We type fictional characters using the Myers-Briggs Assessment.
 We base our choices on research and all around educated guessing.
 It’s all in good fun and we love a good discussion, so if you agree or disagree with our choices let us know!